MariaK2828/Menu-Maker/README.md

 # Menu-Maker
-This game let's the user create a menu then displays that menu as an image.
-The user also has the choice to order the menu from cheapest to most expensive.
+This game lets the user create a menu to add food items and their corresponding prices to a menu, which is then displayed as an image using the Pillow library.
+The user then has the choice to order the menu from cheapest to most expensive.